TheFifthRider/fate-slash-fate/docs/stats.md

 ### Resourcefulness

 Your ability to think quickly and solve problems on the fly.
 Things like survival and street skills.
 Resourcefulness is rolled when you need to make the best of a bad situation.

-### Riding

-The replacement of Drive.
-It's the same as it is in the base game however it has been renamed “Riding” for flavor.
-If one needs to drive a vehicle or ride an animal or any variation of such a thing, this is the skill that is called upon.

-### Stealth

-The ability to hide the presence of oneself.
-Also used for any action that one would try to hide or not be found out doing such as burglary.
-Stealth can often be used in opposition to checks such as Discover in order to keep low profiles.

 ### Strength